When Death Occurs

 Making The Arrangements

-A funeral director is going to need information about your loved one to full out the death certificate.
-There is some information that is going to be required, no matter where you live.
-Here is some of the information that the funeral director may need.
+A funeral director is going to need information about your loved one in order to fill out the death certificate.
+Information that is required, no matter where you live, includes:

 - Full Legal Name and Address